alankun5/IEEE-754-Decimal32-FP-Translator-Simulator/README.md

 ## Dev Notes

 **Running the Project**

+*note: clone this project first on your machine*
 1. On your terminal, do > `cd Decimal32FP-Sim`
 2. also do > `npm install`
 3. then to run app on dev server > `npm run dev`